unstoppabledomains/docs/src/managing-domains/managing-domain-ownership.md

 * **Owner.** This is a direct owner of a domain, which has full control in managing domain ownership and records.
 * **Operator.** Registry allows any user to set their operators, that can control all domains owned by a user.
 There can be multiple operators per user.
 * **Approved address.** A domain owner can set an approved address, that can control one particular domain.
-ERC-721 allows only one approved address per token (domain).
+ERC-721 allows only one approved address per token \(domain\).

 There are five basic operations that affect domain ownership:

 * **Minting.** When a domain is first created, an initial domain owner is assigned.
 Minting domains is a separate topic on its own and won't be covered in this article.
 * **Transferring.** There are two possible ways of transferring a domain: the one that keeps resolution settings, and the one that resets them.
-* **Setting an operator.** Registry allows setting one operator per domain which has equal privileges with a domain owner.
+* **Setting an operator.** This operation allows to set an operator - other Ethereum address to control all domains owned by a caller.
-* **Setting an approved address.** This operation allows other Ethereum address to control all domains owned by a caller.
+* **Setting an approved address.** Registry allows setting one approved address per domain, which has equal privileges with a domain owner.
 * **Burning.** Burns a domain, clearing all associated metadata and Resolver settings.

 This article covers all the Registry methods that can be used for managing domain ownership.